Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Results

 \subsection{MuJoCo}

-In the more complex MuJoCo environment, we have found that throughout training, our method, SMAC, consistently outperforms or matches the baseline algorithms in terms of performance in $4$ out of $6$ tasks (Fig.~\ref{fig:results}).
-In the other two, SMAC still achieves comparable results.
-Furthermore, SMAC exhibits a noticeably higher sample efficiency in three tasks.
+In the more complex MuJoCo environment, we have found that throughout training, our method, SMAC, consistently outperforms or matches the baseline algorithms in terms of performance in $5$ out of $6$ tasks, as shown in Fig.~\ref{fig:results} (see Fig.~\ref{fig:raw_results} for raw results).
+In the sixth task, SMAC still achieves comparable results.

-The largest improvement is in \textit{Half Cheetah}, where SMAC achieves an average return of $863.8 \pm 38.7$ by the end of training.
-The next-best algorithm, AC-CG, achieves only $-444.6 \pm 12.1$, being surpassed by our method by over $1300$ points.
-Importantly, SMAC also learns three times faster, matching the final performance of AC-CG after only $1.7$ million timesteps.
-Additionally, note that while SMAC has a higher variance across seeds mid-training, this reduces by the end of learning.
+SMAC shows improvements over existing methods in \textit{Half Cheetah}, where it achieves an average return of $2936 \pm 946$, surpassing the next-best algorithm, AC-CG, by over $1100$ points.
+While it learns more slowly for the first $2$ million timesteps, SMAC ultimately matches the final performance of AC-CG after only $3.4$ million timesteps, which represents just $68\%$ of the training budget.
+It then continues to improve, while AC-CG plateaus.
+This superior performance comes at the cost of lower stability, with both SMAC and AC-CG being much more unstable than AC-KFAC, and the simpler AC-Adam and AC-SGD.

-Similar trends can be seen in \textit{Hopper}, where SMAC reaches the final performance of AC-Adam by using almost three times fewer timesteps.
-Our method achieves a final average return of $331.2 \pm 29.7$, outperforming the second-best performance of AC-Adam with $303.8 \pm 27.1$.
-The stability of SMAC appears to be comparable to that of AC-Adam but lower than that of the other two baselines.
+Similar trends can be observed in \textit{Hopper}, where SMAC achieves the final performance of AC-Adam using almost three times fewer timesteps.
+Our method achieves a final average return of $331.2 \pm 29.7$, outperforming the second-best performances of AC-Adam and AC-KFAC by approximately $30$ points.
+The stability of SMAC appears to be comparable to that of AC-Adam, higher than that of AC-KFAC, but lower than that of the other two baselines.

-Likewise, in \textit{Swimer}, SMAC consistently outperforms the second-best baseline, with a final average return of $28.5 \pm 0.8$, compared to the second-best return of $23.8 \pm 0.9$.
+Likewise, in \textit{Swimer}, SMAC consistently outperforms the second-best baselines, with a final average return of $28.5 \pm 0.8$, which is approximately $5$ points higher than those of AC-CG and AC-KFAC.
 Moreover, it learns the fastest, matching the peak performance of AC-CG almost twice as fast.
-The stability of SMAC is also greater than that of AC-SGD, and competitive with that of AC-Adam and AC-CG.
+The stability of SMAC is also greater than that of AC-SGD, AC-CG, and AC-KFAC, and competitive with that of AC-Adam.

 In \textit{Walker}, our method learns faster than the baselines in the first $60\%$ of the timesteps.
 While its final performance of $204.1 \pm 87.9$ is lower than those of AC-CG and AC-SGD, which achieve $229.8 \pm 23.9$ and $213.4 \pm 42.9$, respectively, SMAC reaches the threshold of $115$ (half of the final return of AC-CG) in only $410000$ timesteps, while AC-CG itself needs $39\%$ more.
-Additionally, our approach outperforms AC-Adam in both average return and stability.
+Additionally, our approach outperforms AC-Adam and AC-KFAC in both average return and stability.